chrisweb/web-audio-api-player/README.md

 It depends on what you intend to build.

 If you build a game where you have a lot (of small sounds) that get (pre-)loaded and maybe cached but played later at some time after they finished loading, use PLAYER_MODE_AJAX.
-It's progress is easier to understand, because when the loading progress of the sound has reached 100% you know it can be played.
+Its progress is easier to understand, because when the loading progress of the sound has reached 100% you know it can be played.
 To display the loading progress a simple [HTML progress element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/progress) is enough.

 If you build a music player, use the PLAYER_MODE_AUDIO as you might to want to start playing the sound (song) as quickly as possible and don't care if it has fully loaded yet as long as the part that has been loaded is enough to play the song until the end (while the rest of it is being streamed from the server in the background).
 To display the time range(s) that have been loaded you could for example use a [2D canvas element](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).